tonywalker1/notify-send-all/README.md

 # notify-send-all

-Uses notify-send to notify all GUI users.
+Uses notify-send (libnotify) to send a desktop notification to all users with a graphical session (e.g., Gnome).

-notify-send is a great tool, but it only notifies the user that runs the script (without some help).
-This script provides that help and allows scripts run as root (e.g., a cron job or systemd.timer).
+notify-send is a great tool, but it only notifies the user that runs it (without some help).
+This script provides that help and allows scripts run as root (e.g., a cron job or systemd.timer) to send notifications to all graphical sessions.

+**NOTES:**

-**NOTE:** This script is meant to run as root.
+1. This script is meant to run as root.
 Otherwise, sudo will ask for passwords for each user.
 Probably not something you want from a script.
+2. On Debian (and probably all derivatives), you will need to install libnotify-bin.

 ## Usage